-The purpose of this report is solely to provide information for customer agencies of ARC's system during some or all of the period July 1, 2019 to June 30, 2020, and their auditors who audit and report on such customer agencies' financial statements or internal control over financial reporting, to support evaluations of the effect of ARC's controls on customer agencies' financial statements.
+The purpose of this report is solely to provide information for customer agencies of the System during some or all of the period July 1, 2020 to June 30, 2021, and their auditors who audit and report on such customer agencies' financial statements or internal control over financial reporting, to support evaluations of the effect of ARC's controls on customer agencies' financial statements.
 Accordingly, this report is not suitable for any other purpose.